 Next up: In case you don't already know, here's how to drown in Mexico.

-Most recent: The annual probe...of my tax year, confirms the expat retirement strategy.
+Most recent: The annual probe...of my tax year, confirms the wisdom of an expat retirement strategy.

-Hola - I'm partner with Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online," a curation of the best Spanish language tools on the web, linked and organized into lesson plans.
+Hola - I'm Kerry Baker, a partner with Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online," a curation of the best Spanish language tools on the web, linked and organized into lesson plans.

 Don't be one of those expats who doesn't speak any Spanish!
 You can learn post-50!
 Get started today with the book's lesson plans or create a new plan every day.
 Study from your laptop, e-reader or tablet.